Cleveland Water Heater Repair

 When considering the cost of a new water heater, it’s also important to consider the cost of installation, including strapping, water line connection, and gas line installation or connection.
 Never trust a “blind quote” given over the phone, as it cannot take into account all the factors associated with water heater replacement.
 Talk to your plumber at ARS/Rescue Rooter Cleveland for a free in-person evaluation and personalized quote for new water heater installation or heater repair in Cleveland, OH.

-*Valid for one interior secondary branch line up to 30ft.
-Proper clean out access required or additional charges may be incurred.
+Price per line.
+Full-size external cleanout access required.
+Video camera inspection is for main line drains only.
 Valid at participating ARS® Network locations.
 Not valid for third party, new construction, or commercial customers, with any other offers, discounts, or on prior sales.
 Call service center for details.
 Coupon required at time of service.
 Void if copied or transferred and where prohibited.
 Any other use may constitute fraud.
 Cash value $.001.
-Offer expires 11/30/2019.
+Offer expires 1/31/2022.

 License # 26306

-*$125 service or repair minimum.
+*Must have clean-out with reasonable access and price is valid up to 100 ft.
+Drain offer valid 8am to 6pm, Monday through Friday.
 Valid only at participating ARS® / Rescue Rooter® Network Locations.
 Not valid for third party, new construction customers, with any other offers or discounts, or prior sales.
 Coupon required at time of service.
 Void where prohibited.
 See service center for details.
 Any other use may constitute fraud.
 Residential Only.
 Cash value $.001.
-Offer expires 11/30/2019.
+Offer expires 1/31/2022.

 License # 26306